WebisD/http-api-without-lib/README.md

 Then, fill in the fields and clik in `Add`

-> This will send a post method to the server that will handle that data, store it in the databse and return a message
+> This will send a POST request to the server which will handle the data, store it in the databse and return the outcome of the operation

 > The image is received by the server as data-uri that downloads the image and stores it locally